Wooza/ProspectTogether/README.md

     LowHeatColor [0-255] [0-255] [0-255] [0-255] - Heatmap color for low relative density.
 Default: 85 85 181 128
     HighHeatColor [0-255] [0-255] [0-255] [0-255] - Heatmap color for low relative density.
 Default: 168 34 36 128
     BorderThickness [1-5] - The thickness, in pixels, of the border color.
-Default: 1 RenderBorder [true,false] - Whether or not to render the border at all.
+Default: 1 RenderBorder [true|false] - Whether or not to render the border at all.
 Default: true HeatMapOre [oreName] - The ore selected for the heatmap.
     MapMode [0-1] - The mode of the map.
     SaveIntervalMinutes [1-60] - Periodically store the prospecting data every x minutes.
-Default: 5 AutoShare [true,false] - Share prospecting data with configured players on the server.
+Default: 5 AutoShare [true|false] - Share prospecting data with configured players on the server.
 Default: false ShareGroupUid [int] - Group Uid to which your data is sent.
 Use -1 for all players.
 Default: -1

 ## Server Commands (requires admin role)